400 East 51st Street (The Grand Beekman)

 The building's cooperative-style architectural register is paired with a condominium ownership form and a structurally permissive policy framework that distinguishes The Grand Beekman sharply from the trophy pre-war cooperative inventory of the surrounding Beekman Place and Sutton Place corridor.
 The policy framework — 10 percent minimum down payment, no traditional flip tax, pied-à-terre permitted, subletting permitted, in-unit washer/dryer permitted, LLC and trust ownership permitted, foreign buyers permitted — supports transaction structures that are structurally precluded at the surrounding trophy cooperatives.
 For the right buyer profile (foreign buyers, pied-à-terre buyers, investment-use buyers, buyers prioritizing transaction flexibility over the trophy cooperative architectural credential), the structural advantage is meaningful.

-For sellers, The Grand Beekman represents a particular position in the contemporary Manhattan luxury condominium market: Kondylis architectural pedigree at the building's most architecturally serious commission; Alexico developer credential; pre-war-influenced limestone-and-cast-stone exterior; Scaasi conservatory amenity; substantial 10-foot-plus ceiling heights and pre-war-influenced apartment layouts; Beekman corridor positioning at the seam between trophy pre-war cooperatives and broader Turtle Bay / Midtown East; and condominium ownership form that supports the broader Manhattan luxury condominium buyer pool including foreign and investment-use buyers.
+For sellers, The Grand Beekman represents a particular position in the contemporary Manhattan luxury condominium market: Kondylis architectural pedigree at one of the firm's most classically detailed commissions; Alexico developer credential; pre-war-influenced limestone-and-cast-stone exterior; Scaasi conservatory amenity; substantial 10-foot-plus ceiling heights and pre-war-influenced apartment layouts; Beekman corridor positioning at the seam between trophy pre-war cooperatives and broader Turtle Bay / Midtown East; and condominium ownership form that supports the broader Manhattan luxury condominium buyer pool including foreign and investment-use buyers.

 Architecture and unit composition